ElMustacho/catbot-v1.1/README.md

 *!letfree* removes the silence.

 *!deletename [unit name]; [custom name to delete]* -> removes a custom name of [unit name], which can itself be a custom name (eg !removeunit mlg; mlg works and removes the name mlg from the expected unit).
-Short of case sensitiveness, no errors are allowed in [unit name]
+Short of case sensitiveness, no errors are allowed in [unit name] and [custom name to delete]

 # User commands